damolinx/vscode-macros/README.md

 * **Option 2**: Use the **Macros: Show Running Macros** command to select a specific instance to stop.
   * This is also available from the status bar item shown when there are active macros instances.

 If a macro does not respond to a cancellation request, it will continue running.
-In such cases, you can use the **Developer: Restart Extension Host** command to restart all extensions, or restart VS Code to stop the macro.
-While this is not ideal, it provides a way to recover from unresponsive or runaway macros.
+You can use the **Developer: Restart Extension Host** command to restart all extensions, or fully restart your IDE to stop the macro.
+While this is not ideal, it provides a way to recover from unresponsive macros.
 This approach does not implicitly terminate external processes started by the macro, however.

 [↑ Back to top](#table-of-contents)